The Thirty-Nine Steps: Theatre

 A comic theatrical adaptation by Simon Corble and Nobby Dimon for a cast of four actors premiered in 1995 at the Georgian Theatre Royal in Richmond, North Yorkshire, before embarking on a tour of village halls across the north of England.
 In 2005, Patrick Barlow rewrote the script, keeping the scenes, staging and small-scale feel, and in June 2005 this re-adaptation premiered at the West Yorkshire Playhouse, The play then opened in London's Tricycle Theatre, and after a successful run transferred to the Criterion Theatre in Piccadilly where it became the fifth longest running play until it closed in September 2015.
 Although drawing on Buchan's novel, it is strongly influenced by Hitchcock's 1935 film adaptation.
 On 15 January 2008, the show made its US Broadway premiere at the American Airlines Theatre; it transferred to the Cort Theatre on 29 April 2008 and then moved to the Helen Hayes Theatre on 21 January 2009, where it ended its run on 10 January 2010.
 It reopened on Stage One of New York's Off-Broadway venue New World Stages on 25 March 2010 and closed on 15 April 2010.
-The Broadway production received six Tony Award nominations, winning two—Best Lighting Design and Best Sound Design with the London show winning an Olivier in 2007 and two Tony Awards in 2008.
+The Broadway production received six Tony Award nominations, winning two – Best Lighting Design and Best Sound Design – with the London show winning an Olivier in 2007 and two Tony Awards in 2008.
 The play also won the Drama Desk Award, Unique Theatrical Experience.

 Television

-Whilst not essentially an adaptation of The 39 Steps, a prequel television series named Hannay, was spawned from the 1978 feature film version.
-Both the film and the series featured Robert Powell as Hannay.
+A 1988 prequel television series named Hannay was spawned from the 1978 feature film version.

-A planned television adaptation for Netflix as limited series will be produced by Anonymous Content and starring Benedict Cumberbatch was reported in April 2021.
-The team will include Edward Berger as director and Mark L. Smith as writer.